beejjorgensen/bgnet/src/bgnet.md

 you everything I wanted to say about routing: nothing!
 That's right, I'm not going to talk about it at all.
 The router strips the packet to the IP header, consults its routing table, [ix[blah blah blah]] _blah blah blah_.
-Check out the [fl[IP RFC|https://tools.ietf.org/html/rfc791]] if you really really care.
+Check out the [flrfc[IP RFC|791]] if you really really care.
 If you never learn about it, well, you'll live.

 # IP Addresses, `struct`s, and Data Munging